jamieweavis/afk/README.md

 ## About

-AFK is a simple menubar application which adds the ability to trigger the screensaver, sleep or lock your mac via a keyboard shortcut *or* right-clicking the application in the menubar.
+AFK *(away from keyboard)* is a simple menubar application which adds the ability to trigger the screensaver, sleep or lock your mac via a keyboard shortcut *or* right-clicking the application in the menubar.

 AFK was created because there is no built-in way to trigger the screensaver on macOS (excluding hot corners).